Let’s take a look at

-Like all REDARC gear we have used the Manager 30 is robustly built.
-It’s a system that’s designed to consolidated what is typically a variety of equipment into one reliable and easy to use solution.
-On this recent trip with the Manager 30 we learnt the types of things about our power usage that only scientific method and multimeters might otherwise teach us.
+Like all REDARC gear, we have used the Manager 30 is robustly built.
+It’s a system that’s designed to consolidate what is typically a variety of equipment into one reliable and easy to use solution.
+On this recent trip with the Manager 30, we learnt the types of things about our power usage that only scientific method and multimeters might otherwise teach us.

 So go find some place stunning, settle in for a while and unwind.